SELab-2/OSOC-3/files/use_cases.md

 ### Description off steps

 1. First of all you may want to clear any previous filters set.
-2. You can search based name, alumni, student coach, skills/roles or based on reviews of others
+2. You can search based name, alumni, student coach, skills/roles, practical information, availability or based on reviews of others
 3. You can now review the student or assign the student to a project

 # Create Account